vdbrink/vdbrink.github.io/node-red/node-red_pricewatch.md

 ### Other format?

 Panic?
-If the above examples doesn't match your format just google for it to find out how you can extract the price.
+If the above examples don't match your format, Google for it to find out how you can extract the price.
 That's also how I find mine!
 Let me know if you have some additions, then I can add those here.

 ---
 ## Define the selector

 These steps are needed to take to get the **selector** value to get the price:

-1. Get the whole webpage source into an online evaluate page
-2. Find the corresponding Selector for your text
-3. Strip the unneeded part from the selector
+* Go to the page <a href="https://try.jsoup.org" target="_blank">try.jsoup.org</a>
+* Click on the button **Fetch URL**
+* Fill in the url to try
+* Click on the button **Fetch**.
+Now the whole page source is loaded
+*

 ---
 [Top ^](#top)